 He also works with individuals, from all walks of life, on a one-to-one basis through our mind management coaching service.

-If you’d like to learn more about how Chimp Management, you can contact us on at the bottom of this page.
+If you’d like to learn more about how Chimp Management can help you, you can contact us on the form at the bottom of this page.

 Video: Introducing Tim Buckle